-I am an Assistant Professor of Astronomy and Astrophysics I study our own Milky Way galaxy to find out how and why it evolved to its present state.
+I study our own Milky Way galaxy to find out how and why it evolved to what it is today.
 The evidence is that our Galaxy is a fairly typical spiral galaxy.
 That means that by studying our home in the universe, we can learn a lot about the evolution of other spiral galaxies like it.
 We can also use the story of our own Galaxy to help interpret observations at high redshift, where we can catch galaxies in the process of forming.

 There are lots of observational and theoretical reasons why we think Galaxies like the Milky Way are created through merging and accretion of smaller systems.
 We can use the Milky Way to help answer some basic questions about how that process works.